clojure/clr.tools.namespace/README.md

 Original Clojure(JVM) code:

-> Copyright © 2012 Stuart Sierra All rights reserved.
+> Copyright Â© 2012 Stuart Sierra All rights reserved.
 The use and
 > distribution terms for this software are covered by the
 > [Eclipse Public License 1.0] which can be found in the file
 > epl-v10.html at the root of this distribution.
 By using this software